superphy/spfy/docs/source/contributing.rst

 OPTIONAL: Adding a new Queue
 ============================

 Normally, we distribute tasks between two main queues: `singles` and `multiples`.
 The singles queue is intended for tasks that can't be run in parallel within the same container (though you can probably run multiple containers, if you so wish); our use-case is for ECTyper.
-Everything else is intended to be run on the `mulitples` queue.
+Everything else is intended to be run on the `multiples` queue.

 If you wish to add your own Queue, you'll have to create some worker to listen to it.
 Ideally, do this by creating a new Docker container for your worker by copying the `worker`_ Dockerfile as your starting point then copying and modifying the `supervisord-rq.conf`_ to listen to your new queue.
 Specifically, the: